IsaiahMC/intermediary-1.6.4/README.md

-# Intermediary 1.6.4
+# Intermediary Generated

-Intermediary class mappings for 1.6.4.
+Intermediary class mappings for <=1.6.4.
 These are generated with the help of the [MinecraftMappings parser](https://mappings.javazilla.com/)

 ![im](https://i.imgur.com/uPpaRJU.png)